-The IRS Data Retrieval Tool allows students and parents to access the IRS tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.
+The IRS Data Retrieval Tool (located on the FAFSA) allows students and parents to access the IRS tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.

 If you are eligible to use the IRS Data Retrieval Tool, we highly recommend using the tool for several reasons:

-- It’s the easiest way to provide your tax data.
+It’s the easiest way to provide your tax data.

 It’s the best way of ensuring that your FAFSA has accurate tax information.